koekalenteri/koekalenteri/README.md

 This command will start both backend and frontend.
 Changes are detected automatically.
 Only if you change the template.yaml, you need to stop (ctrl-c) and restart.

 Note: SAM local is very slow, because it rebuilds lambda on every access.
-If you are changing only the frontend, please see README.md in koekalenteri-frontend folder.
+If you are changing only the frontend, please see README.md in web folder.

-Note: If you change types in koekalenteri-shared, you need to restart the app (ctrl-c + npm start) for changes to take effect.
+Note: If you change types in shared, you need to restart the app (ctrl-c + npm start) for changes to take effect.

 **Please note that AWS Cognito cannot be run locally so for user authentication a working network connection to the AWS setup is required.**